 Regardless of event type, there are plenty of ways to create an event promotion strategy.
 To tie it all together, here are the main things to keep in mind, whatever strategy you end up creating:

-- Don’t go at it alone.
-Reach out to sponsors, speakers, and other teams within the company to propose join promotional ideas to ensure that you are taking full advantage of their wide networks.
+- Reach out to sponsors, speakers, and other teams within the company for joint promotional ideas to ensure that you are taking full advantage of their wide networks.

 Looking for more inspiration?
 Check out these event promotion ideas.